centrifuge/apps/README.md

 # Gateway [![Build Status](https://travis-ci.com/centrifuge/gateway.svg?token=LpuoLEpkXWjp999VGisL&branch=develop)](https://travis-ci.com/centrifuge/gateway)

+## Intro
-`Gateway` is a user interface that showcases the API of  [go-centrifuge](https://github.com/centrifuge/go-centrifuge/) node and other Centrifuge users.
-It's main purpose is to act as a testing tool and rapid prototyping tool for simple integrations with Centrifuge.
+`Centrifuge Gateway` is a user interface that showcases the [go-centrifuge node API](https://github.com/centrifuge/go-centrifuge/).
+It's main purpose is to act as a testing and rapid prototyping tool for simple integrations with Centrifuge OS.

+`Centrifuge Gateway` allows you to:
+  - Create and manage different users
+  - Create, anchor and exchange customised financial documents
+  - Mint and transfer non-fungible tokens (NFTs) based on these documents
+  - Request and accept funding based on these documents

+**Getting help**:
+Head over to our developer documentation at [developer.centrifuge.io](http://developer.centrifuge.io) to learn more about Centrifuge OS and the Centrifuge Node.
+If you have any questions, feel free to join our [slack channel](https://join.slack.com/t/centrifuge-io/shared_invite/enQtNDYwMzQ5ODA3ODc0LTU4ZjU0NDNkOTNhMmUwNjI2NmQ2MjRiNzA4MGIwYWViNTkxYzljODU2OTk4NzM4MjhlOTNjMDAwNWZkNzY2YWY).

 **DISCLAIMER**: The code released here presents a very early alpha version that should not be used in production and has not been audited.
 Use this at your own risk.

-** Getting help**:
- Head over to our developer documentation at [developer.centrifuge.io](http://developer.centrifuge.io) to learn how to setup a node and interact with it.
-If you have any questions, feel free to join our [slack channel](https://join.slack.com/t/centrifuge-io/shared_invite/enQtNDYwMzQ5ODA3ODc0LTU4ZjU0NDNkOTNhMmUwNjI2NmQ2MjRiNzA4MGIwYWViNTkxYzljODU2OTk4NzM4MjhlOTNjMDAwNWZkNzY2YWY)

 ## Getting started

 ### Running locally

-Gateway required a Centrifuge Node to run.
-See [here](https://developer.centrifuge.io/cent-node/overview/introduction/), how to set-up and configure a Centrifuge Node.
+Gateway requires a Centrifuge Node to run.
+See [here](https://developer.centrifuge.io/cent-node/overview/introduction/), how to set-up and configure a Centrifuge Node and interact with it.

 Make sure you configure the node's webhooks to call your future Gateway instance.
-By default this will be `localhost:3001/webhooks`
+By default this will be `localhost:3001/webhooks`.

 After the node is up and running open `packaes/server/src/config/ts` update  the `centrifugeUrl`,`ethNetwork` and the `account` for the admin user to match your node.

 ```javascript